Types of Indoor Positioning Systems [Key Features of Indoor Navigation, Magnetic Positioning and Indoor Localization Technologies]| 3 min

 However, as has been written about in our earlier blog posts, a facility needs much more from a mobile application than positioning and navigation alone.

-Hence, the success of any of these three technologies lies in seamless integration with other features which would help in superior facility management.
+Hence, the success of any of these three technologies lies in seamless integration with other features like indoor navigation which would help in superior facility management.